pdf2htmlEX/buildAndPackagingTools/docs/NewPopplerRelease.md

-Once you have an AWS EC2 instance running and configured with one of the [ec2-install-pdf2html-testDeb.yml](../building/ec2-install-pdf2html-testDeb.yml) Ansible playbooks, log into your server once via ssh and then in a new terminal on your local machine type:
+Once you have an AWS EC2 instance running and configured with one of the [ec2-install-pdf2html-testDeb.yml](../building/ec2-install-pdf2html-testDeb.yml) ansible playbook, log into your server once via ssh and then in a new terminal on your local machine type:

      pushDeb0 <<path to your debian package>>